jack126guy/rowboat-music/README.md

 (More detailed documentation is needed.
 For now, refer to the example site for information on using the reference system.)

+## Versioning

+This theme uses [Semantic Versioning](https://semver.org/).
+The API refers to page and site parameters, layouts (including partials), overall page structure, and class names (for styling).
+Backwards compatibility does not mean that the appearance or markup will necessarily remain the same, but rather that parameters, custom layouts, and custom styles should still work as intended.

 ## License

 Rowboat Music is available under the MIT License.
 Refer to `LICENSE.txt` for details.